thanhqng1510/scraped/README.md

 -   **Detailed Report View:** For each keyword, view the detailed scraped data:
     -   Total Ad count.
     -   Total link count.
-    -   **HTML Viewer:** View the scraped page's HTML, with options for a raw text view or a securely rendered preview in a sandboxed iframe.
+    -   **HTML Viewer:** View the scraped page's HTML, with options for raw text view or rendered view.
 -   **Search:** A global search bar to find specific keywords across all user reports.

 ### Backend & System